U.S. Weekly Jobless Claims Inch Up To 205,000

 Economists had expected jobless claims to rise to 215,000 from the 202,000 originally reported for the previous week.

+'Looking past seasonal noise, initial claims remain at levels consistent with relatively few layoffs,' said Nancy Vanden Houten, Lead U.S. Economist at Oxford Economics.

-Meanwhile, the report said the less volatile four-week moving average edged down to 212,000, a decrease of 1,500 from the previous week's revised average of 213,500.
+Meanwhile, the report said the less volatile four-week moving average dipped to 212,000, a decrease of 1,500 from the previous week's revised average of 213,500.

+Continuing claims, a reading on the number of people receiving ongoing unemployment assistance, also edged down by 1,000 to 1.865 million in the week ended December 9th.

+The four-week moving average of continuing claims still rose to 1.878 million from the previous week's revised level of 1.872 million, reaching the highest level since December 2021.

 Copyright(c) 2023 RTTNews.com.
 All Rights Reserved